 We appreciate all of you who came to the coin show.

-A representative of the Smyrna Coin Club stopped by the coin show and shared their club's plans for a display at the Smyrna Fall Jonquil
+A representative of the Smyrna Coin Club stopped by the coin show and shared their club's plans for a display at the Smyrna Fall Jonquil Festival (Oct 27 & 28).

-© Copyright Atlanta Coin Expositions, 2008-2017.
+© Copyright Atlanta Coin Expositions, 2008-2023.
 All Rights Reserved.